 In this assignment, only one of the approaches to value will be developed, the Direct Sales Comparison Approach.
+The Direct Sales Comparison Approach is often considered the best indicator of the actual market place, as it is compared with the subject property in a direct approach.

 In the Cost Approach, the value is obtained by valuing each component part of the subject, i.e., improvements, irrigated cropland, pasture, and dry land.
 The value of the improvements is determined using the appropriate depreciation, then the depreciated value of the improvements is added to the land value for a combined total property value estimate.
-In this appraisal assignment, only the land is being valued, without the building improvements or irrigation facilities.
-In this scenario, the land only value developed in the Cost Approach would be the same as that of the Direct Sales Comparison Approach.
+Since there are no building improvements on the subject property, the Cost Approach is not applicable.